Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 Drug interactions are changes in the way a medication acts in the body if it's mixed or taken with other medications or substances.

-Viagra, Cialis, Levitra or Stendra should not be taken with any nitrates, which are drugs that reduce blood pressure or alpha blockers.
-It can cause a significant drop in blood pressure, increasing the risk of heart attacks or strokes.
+Viagra, Cialis, Levitra or Stendra should not be taken with any nitrates, which are drugs that reduce blood pressure.
+It's typically used in men with heart disease.
+The interaction can cause a catastrophic drop in blood pressure, increasing the risk of heart attacks or strokes.

 It’s important for patients to discuss all the medications they’re taking to make sure they don’t interact with ED meds.